 Use this procedure for first-time approval of an Essential Studies course.

 Proposals to add a course to the ES program are initiated at the department level and should proceed only with the approval of the department chair.
 Contact the Director of Essential Studies with any questions.

 - When finalized at the department, a validation request will need to be submitted.

-- The request form allows you to check which type of course you are validating (e.g., Breadth of Knowledge, Special Emphasis, Capstone) as well as what learning goals the course is intended to meet and what dimensions of the learning goal rubrics will be met.
+- The request form allows you to check which type of course you are validating (e.g., Breadth of Knowledge, Special Emphasis, Capstone) as well as what learning goal the course is intended to meet and what dimensions of the learning goal rubrics will be met.

 - You will be asked to attach a syllabus for the course.

-- You will also be asked to attach a document that describes how the course meets the
+- You will also be asked a series of questions related to how the course meets the criteria